• Skip to primary navigation

 Although, Guinness has an alcohol content of only four percent and might be the healthier choice of the three.

-In all honesty, the drink is a good choice for beginners and regulars alike.
+In all y, the drink is a good choice for beginners and regulars alike.

 You are bound to get another cup if you try it out once.

-The deep color also makes it look absolutely stunning and very captivating to drink.
+The deep color also makes it look absolutely striking and very captivating to drink.

 The frothy foam and velvety feel complete the luxurious experience and leave you wanting more and more.